-Please note: currently (October 2018) I have availability for couples counselling only in Truro
+Please note: currently (Jan/Feb 2019) I have availability for couples counselling only in Truro

 In my experience the central concepts in couples counselling, or relationship therapy, are communication, clarification, and understanding.